SuperMohit/cryptofur/README.md

 - 👋 Hi, I’m @cryptofur
 - 👀 I’m interested in coding, travelling, religion and sprituality.
-- 🌱 I’m currently learning Solana
+- 🌱 I’m currently learning ory/hydra and Solana
-- 💞️ I’m looking to collaborate on crypto, controllers etc.
+- 💞️ I’m looking to collaborate on crypto, K8s-controllers etc.
 - 📫 How to reach me mohittalniya@gmial.com

 <!---